mylesthaiss/Ryzen-MAME-Test/README.md

 > ./RyzenTestMAME.sh 4

 # Requirements
--Software dependices such as build-essentials, GCC and SDL2 devlopment headers are required to compile MAME.
+*Software dependices such as build-essentials, GCC and SDL2 devlopment headers are required to compile MAME.
--unzip and wget is required for downloading and extracting MAME sources.
+*unzip and wget is required for downloading and extracting MAME sources.
--lm_sensors with it87 module is an optional requirement for temperture and voltage logs.
+*lm_sensors with it87 module is an optional requirement for temperture and voltage logs.